mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "Then you you know what you have to do."

 He placed the ball into my hand; its weight surprised me.

-"Hit Setre with this and the whole "

-I now had to choose between my nather and the pure-hearted maman that saved my life.
+Inside of it was some other object freely moving about some fluid.
+I had no doubts that such a thing was designed to kill somehow.
+In his other hand, he brandished the dagger, making sure I knew what would happen to me if I disobeyed.
+Below was silence, hesitation.
+The sound of their belabored breaths hung in my mind as I struggled with the choice I had been given.

+She raised the spear and I raised my arm, and as the ball left my fingers I felt the deep pain of loss take me again.
+It spun through the air with all the inertia I could give and hit exactly where I had intended it to.
+A large explosion erupted and knocked me back, landing me on a flimsy branch that arched under my body weight.
+I grasped for it to keep from falling but my hands found nothing.